canonical/dns-operators/docs/tutorial/simple-deployment.md

 dns-integrator/0*  active    idle   1        10.124.97.236
 ```

-Now bind has 3 units!
+Now bind has three units!
 We can query each one with dig to get the same results.
 Note that only one unit is marked as "active" at a time.
 This unit will act as a hidden primary and you should not expose it publicly, leaving the task of responding to client queries to the other units instead.

 ## Conclusion